 There is a highly contagious virus (COVID-19 or coronavirus) impacting all communities.
-Here is important information for unsheltered people and those who work with vulnerable populations to protect themselves and others.
+Here is important information for unsheltered people to protect themselves and others.

 The following tips will help to protect yourself and prevent the spread of COVID-19